+where θ denotes nominal geocentric separation (degrees) between interfering and interfered-with satellite networks;

+in the 12.75-13.25 GHz (Earth-to-space) frequency band, the pfd produced at the location in the geostationary-satellite orbit of the allotment or assignment under consideration under assumed free-space propagation conditions does not exceed −208.0 dB(W/(m2 ∙ Hz)).

 Reasons: These changes to the coordination trigger in Annex 4 of RR Appendix 30B protects existing allotments and systems while facilitating modified allotments and new entries.